Image Building and Management

 git/HTTP(S) URL to the repository

-URL to the git repository containing the sources of the image to be built.
+URL to a public or private git repository containing the sources of the image to be built.
 Depending on the layout of the repository the URL can be:

 https://github.com/SUSE/manager-build-profiles